 QuickBooks Online is not as robust as QuickBooks Desktop so you may encounter a few limitations, like its inability to create customized reports for each of your properties.
 Further, like Desktop, you won’t be able to depreciate your properties here.
 However, the ability to connect properbooks to your QuickBooks Online account will give you access to property management tools that QuickBooks Desktop does not have.

 Where to Get QuickBooks Online

-You can take QuickBooks Online for a free test drive for the first 30 days.
+For a limited time only, you can receive up to 50% off a paid subscription with QuickBooks Online.
 This will give you the opportunity to connect your bank/credit card accounts, set up your customers and vendors and see how easy it is to manage your business using QuickBooks.

 Best Real Estate Accounting Alternative to QuickBooks: Xero

 Xero is our recommended accounting software alternative to QuickBooks Online.
 This is primarily due to the fact that it includes every feature that you get with QuickBooks Online.
 Xero therefore might be best for real estate businesses, investors and landlords that have employees and/or contractors.
 For an additional $39/month plus $6 per employee, you can add Gusto payroll which seamlessly integrates with Xero.

 Similar to QuickBooks Online, Xero includes all of the standard features you would expect a real estate accounting software to have, such as integrations with other real estate apps like the property management software Re-Leased, as well as the ability to track income and expenses in a per-property or per-listing basis.